Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment: Experiments

-\subsection{Comparison with State-of-the-Art Methods}
+\subsection{Comparison with state-of-the-art methods}

-In this experiment, we conducted a benchmark of our proposed method against existing approaches for 6DoF head pose estimation.
-The evaluation results on the ARKitFace and BIWI datasets are presented in Tables~\ref{tab:comparison_headpose_arkit}, \ref{tab:comparison_geometry_arkit} and \ref{table:comparison sota on biwi}.
-Model retrained for this comparison is marked with the symbol $\dagger$.
-Multiple datasets were used for the model, which could be trained on multiple datasets.
-However, PerspNet was trained exclusively using the ARKitFace train dataset due to the difficulty of using two datasets~\cite{2023_tip_perspnet, zhu2016_3ddfa} with differing 3D face mesh topologies.
-To ensure a fair comparison, we also present the results of TRG trained solely on the ARKitFace train dataset.
-Models trained on multiple datasets are denoted with the symbol $\star$.
+In this experiment, we benchmarked our proposed method against existing approaches for 6DoF head pose estimation.
+The evaluation results on the ARKitFace, BIWI, and DD-Pose datasets are presented in Tables~\ref{tab:comparison_geometry_arkit}, \ref{tab:detailed comparision on arkit}, \ref{table:comparison sota on biwi}, and \ref{table:comparison_sota_on_ddpose}.
+Models that were retrained for this comparison are marked with the symbol $\dagger$.

-\textbf{Evaluation on ARKitFace~\cite{2023_tip_perspnet}.} Img2pose directly infers the 6DoF head pose from images without utilizing face geometry information.
-However, the absence of face geometry information can lead to increased face size ambiguity, potentially worsening the performance of head pose inference, as can be seen in Table~\ref{tab:comparison_headpose_arkit}.
+\textbf{Evaluation on ARKitFace~\cite{2023_tip_perspnet}.} Img2pose directly estimates the 6DoF head pose from images without relying on explicit face geometry.
+In a similar direction, although MPC is fundamentally an optimization-based method, it also infers depth information directly from the image.
+However, the absence of explicit face geometry can increase face size ambiguity, which may degrade the accuracy of head pose estimation, as demonstrated in Table~\ref{tab:detailed comparision on arkit}.